PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Installing Your Trolling Motor Wiring

-After wiring dozens of boats and kayaks, here's my installation process:
+Proper installation technique matters as much as wire size.
+After wiring dozens of boats and kayaks, here is my proven installation process.

 Tools You'll Need: